jinbinhu/CAPS-Mininet/kernel-module-readme.md

 We have tested the kernel modlues with Linux kernel 3.11.0-15-generic.
 You need the corresponding kernel header files to compile them.

+## 1. Modify parameters:
-## 1. Before compiling, please modify the following parameters according to the actual environment:
+Before compiling, please modify the following parameters according to the actual environment:
 #define ETH "eth0"  //NIC name
 #define DST_IP "192.168.188.133"  //IP address at receiver
 #define SRC_IP "192.168.188.136"  //IP address at sender